Cristian Garín: 2021: Title on home soil, second Masters quarterfinal

 Seeded 17th at Wimbledon, Garín reached the fourth round for the first time in his career and second time in a row at a major in 2021.
 He ended up losing to world No. 1, five-time champion, and eventual champion, Novak Djokovic.
 He is the first Chilean to reach the fourth round of Wimbledon since Fernando González ran to the last eight in 2005.

 After Wimbledon, Garín competed at the Swedish Open.
 Seeded second, he reached the quarterfinals where he lost to eventual finalist Federico Coria.
 Seeded fourth at the Swiss Open, he made it to the quarterfinals where he was defeated by eventual finalist, Hugo Gaston, despite having four match points in the third-set tiebreaker.

 In August, Garín played at the National Bank Open in Toronto.
 Seeded 13th, he lost in the second round to eventual semifinalist John Isner.
 Seeded 16th at the Western & Southern Open in Cincinnati, he fell in the first round to American qualifier Tommy Paul.
-Despite this result, he reached the second round of the US Open and reached a career-high ranking of World No. 17 on 13 September 2021.
+Despite this result, he reached the second round of the US Open.

+He reached a career-high ranking of World No. 17 on 13 September 2021.